hvvoorst/hvvoorst/README.md

 - 👋 Hi, I’m Han.
-I am currently employed as researcher at Gouda Refractories
+I am currently employed as researcher in the area of refractory concrete
 - 👀 I’m interested in data science with R and am committed to improve my R skill to professional levels in the coming months.
 - 📫 I am reachable on my email hanvanvoorst@gmail.com